 We don’t want ammonia to build up because it can become toxic to the nervous system, even in fairly low amounts (1).
 So, if it’s toxic, then why does ammonia naturally build up in the body?

-As these compounds build up in our system, they need to get broken down into urea, so we can pee them out.
+As these compounds build up in our system, they need to be broken down into urea, so we can pee them out.
 That’s where citrulline comes in.

 I don't want to bore you by going into a full-on science lesson, so I’ll keep it simple.